 - - In 2017 the American public learned that the sensitive data of 150 million Americans had been plundered from the Equifax credit bureau by unnamed hackers.
 The stolen data included Social Security and drivers license numbers, birthdates, addresses, payment histories and other personal information.

 The United States government’s and Equifax’s response to the breach included fines levied on Equifax by jurisdictional government agencies, netting hundreds of millions for the government, and class action law suit settlements netting millions to trial lawyers.
-For those who could prove their data had been compromised these settlements resulted in payments of a few dollars and/or a year’s worth of free Equifax credit monitoring (once enrolled a user would have the choice after year one to continue the credit monitoring for a fee as part of Equifax’s subscriber service.
-Thus a business opportunity was created from Equifax’s indifference and incompetence).
+For those who could prove their data had been compromised these settlements resulted in payments of a few dollars and/or a year’s worth of free Equifax credit monitoring (once enrolled a user would have the choice after year one to continue the credit monitoring for a fee as part of Equifax’s subscriber service).

 No meaningful legislation or regulations concerning individual privacy rights or an organization’s responsibilities and liabilities to protect those privacy rights has ever been enacted as a result of this breach.